ddellacosta/automation-service/README.md

 * need to be able to shut off or edit scheduled automations
 * auto-restarts of automations and reloading of automations when automation-service is restarted
+* ability to auto-load groups and scenes and easily integrate in scripts
 * documentation
 * better error handling
 * query-able data about running and scheduled automations